w3nest/rx-vdom/doc/assets/tutorials.basics.md

 # Getting Started

 <note level="hint" label="Forewords">
-Learning to use rx-vdom essentially narrow down to learning reactive programming.
+Learning to use {{rx-vdom}} essentially narrow down to learning reactive programming.
 Reactive programming can be challenging at first with a steep learning curve.
 However, it has broad applications as it is a declarative programming paradigm designed to model responsive, resilient, elastic, and message-driven systems.
 More information can be found